Connect with others who understand.

 Physicians are not yet sure of the reason for this difference in MS incidence between men and women.
 Researchers believe it may be connected to sex hormones, such as testosterone and estrogen.

-What Are Risk Factors for Developing MS?
+What Are the Risk Factors for Developing Multiple Sclerosis?

 Genetic Risk Factors